shinganEuler/vscode-chatgpt-translate/README.md

 To find the language code, please refer to this url: https://cloud.google.com/translate/docs/languages

-### `chatgpt-translate.openai-url`
+### `chatgpt-translate.openai-full-url`

 If your direct access to the OpenAI API is blocked, you can set a custom OpenAI API url to use.
-The default value is `https://api.openai.com`.
+The default value is `https://api.openai.com/v1/chat/completions`.

 ## Release Notes